ariel-rios-movile/pdi/sources/objectives/numbers1.txt

   context are they useful, if there are multiples. **FAILED :(**

-**From 2016-08-23 to 2106-08-29: collect diverse statistical tools** Talk to Renato Carneiro to get a list of diverse tools to use and in which context are they useful, if there are multiples.
+**From 2016-08-23 to 2106-08-29: collect diverse statistical tools** Talk to Eric García to get a list of diverse tools to use and in which context are they useful, if there are multiples. **FAILED :(**

+**From 2016-08-30 to 2106-09-05: collect diverse statistical tools** Talk to Eric García to get a list of diverse tools to use and in which context are they useful, if there are multiples.

 Progress